xsteelej/grpc_client_server/README.md

 ### clientApi

 This service is responsible for parsing the json file and sending the objects to the portsService using gRPC.
-It also provides a REST endpoint to read data fromn the portsService.
+It also provides a REST endpoint to read data from the portsService.

 #### _Testing_